The Discovery of an Active Wind from the Milky Way's Black Hole: Molecular gas mass in the inner 1 pc of the Galactic Center

-\subsubsection{Molecular gas mass in the inner 1 pc of the Galactic Center}
+\section{Molecular gas mass in the inner 1 pc of the Galactic Center}

-To estimate the amount of gas, consider the part of the \bco\ map that overlaps with the CND between $0.5$~pc and $0.85$~pc from \sgra \, (Figure \ref{fig:CND_vels}b).
-One can calculate that this region contains about 10\% of the CND both by area and by total molecular line emission (here we used HCN emission map \cite{Hsieh2021} which is one of the most detailed maps of the CND).
-The total CND mass is $\sim 3\times 10^4$~\Msun \,\cite{Genzel2010,2015Harada_CND,James2021}, thus the mass within the overlapping region is $\sim 3 \times 10^3$~\Msun.
-At the same time, the ratio of \bco\ emission between 0.5 and 0.85~pc and inside the 0.5~pc is 25:7 (Figure \ref{fig:annuli_density_prof}).
-Consequently, the amount of gas inside 0.5~pc should be $\sim 840$~\Msun.
-Assuming a cylindrical volume with a radius of 0.5~pc and a height equal to the CND’s vertical extent (1~pc), we find an average gas density of $\sim 3 \times 10^4 \, \cm^{-3}$.
-It is clear from our image (Figure \ref{fig:COpb_vel}) that the molecular gas is not uniformly distributed in the region, but largely forms clumps and streamers, so the actual density fluctuates a few orders-of-magnitude about this value.
+To estimate the amount of molecular gas, we use the same method is in \citet{Gorski2025}.
+Consider the part of the \bco\ map that overlaps with the CND between $0.5$~pc and $0.85$~pc from \sgra \, ($D =8$~kpc; Figure \ref{fig:CND_vels}b).
+One can calculate that this region contains about 10\% of the CND both by area and by total molecular line emission (here we used HCN emission map \citep{Hsieh2021}, which is one of the most detailed maps of the CND).
+The total CND mass is $\sim 3\times 10^4$~\Msun \,\citep{Genzel2010,2015Harada_CND,James2021}, thus the mass within the overlapping region is $\sim 3 \times 10^3$~\Msun.
+At the same time, the ratio of \bco\ emission between 0.5 and 0.85~pc and inside the 0.5~pc is 25:7 (Figure \ref{fig:annuli_density_prof}a).
+One may naively conclude that the amount of gas inside 0.5~pc should be $\sim 840$~\Msun.
+However, it is important to include the CND's optical depth.
+Using the radiative transfer code RADEX \citep{vanderTak2007} and average parameters of the CND, we find that average optical depth of the CND is $\tau \simeq 1,$ implying that only $e^{-\tau} = 0.37$ of the \bco \, emission from the dense parts of the CND reaches the observer.
+At the same time, the inner 0.5 pc is filled with thin gas, with a likely optical depth of $\ll 1$.
+So instead of the $25:7$ ratio, we should use $68:7$.
+Consequently, the amount of the molecular gas inside a 0.5 pc radius around \sgra \ should be $\sim 310$~\Msun.
+Assuming a cylindrical volume with a radius of 0.5~pc and a height equal to the CND’s vertical extent (1~pc), we find an average gas density of $\sim 10^4 \, \cm^{-3}$.
+It is clear from our image (Figure \ref{fig:COpb_vel}) that the molecular gas is not uniformly distributed in the region, but largely forms clumps and streamers that are consistent with the nuclear streamers indicated by \citet{Hsieh2019} in their position-angle vs. velocity analysis, so the actual density fluctuates a few orders-of-magnitude about this value.
 This method for calculating gas mass relies on the integrated knowledge of the CND accumulated over decades of observations, and therefore, in our opinion, the most reliable way to estimate the gas mass in the region.

-This estimate is consistent with the lower-density regions of the CND, where densities range between $2\times10^4 \, \cm^{-3}$ and $1\times10^6 \, \cm^{-3}$ \cite{James2021,Requena-Torres2012}.
-This aligns with simulations of the CND \cite{Solanki2023} that show that the CND ``rains'' molecular gas into the Galactic Center through the infall of clouds and streamers.
+This estimate is just lower than the lower-density regions of the CND, where densities range between $2\times10^4 \, \cm^{-3}$ and $1\times10^6 \, \cm^{-3}$ \citep{James2021,Requena-Torres2012}.
+This aligns with simulations of the CND \citep{Solanki2023} that show that the CND ``rains'' molecular gas into the Galactic Center through the infall of clouds and streamers.